kubevela/kubevela/docs/en/platform-engineers/openapi-v3-json-schema.md

 schema-worker       1      20s
 ```

-The ConfigMap name is in the format of `schema-<your-definition-name>`,
+The `ConfigMap` name is in the format of `schema-<your-definition-name>`,
-and the `key` of ConfigMap is `openapi-v3-json-schema`.
+and the data key is `openapi-v3-json-schema`.

-For example, we can use the following command to get the JSON Schema of `webservice`.
+For example, we can use the following command to get the JSON schema of `webservice`.

 ```shell
 $ kubectl get configmap schema-webservice -n vela-system -o yaml